 What you should do to protect your health?

-Check to see if you have the recalled product in your home or place of business.
+Check to see if you have any of the recalled products in your home or place of business.
 If you do:

-- Do not use or eat recalled Robin Hood All Purpose Flour, Original.
-Secure the recalled product in a plastic bag and throw it out or return it to the store where it was purchased for a refund.
+- Do not use or eat recalled flour or flour products.
+If you have a recalled flour product in your home, secure the recalled product in a plastic bag and throw it out or return it to the store where it was purchased for a refund.

 - If you have flour without its original packaging and are unsure if it is included in the food recall, throw it out just to be safe.